Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 If your kitchen cabinets are white and purchased from a store, the "paint" is likely a catalyzed lacquer.
 Cabinet manufacturers don't use paint for the finish.
 If the cabinets were painted by someone else, the paint could be water-based or oil-based.

 If you paint over lacquered cabinets without priming first, you will notice right away that the paint will separate and fish-eye as you're applying it.
-To successfully paint over a lacquer, or oil-based finish, sand the surface and prime with an oil-based bonding primer like Zinsser Cover Stain.
+To successfully paint over a lacquer or oil-based finish, sand the surface and prime with an oil-based bonding primer like Zinsser Cover Stain.
 You can apply any water-based paint over oil primer.

-Prepping Kitchen Cabinets for Repainting
+How to Prep Kitchen Cabinets for Repainting

 Cabinets that are in good condition and already painted with water-based paint can be painted again with a new water-based paint and color, but the surface still needs cleaning and a light sanding to help with adhesion.
 It's important not to clean and sand painted cabinets too aggressively otherwise you will burn through the existing paint and expose the bare wood.